GWR 3300 Class: History

 The Bird Class were a development of the Bulldog Class with deeper outside frames and a new type of bogie.
 Previously all outside framed bogies on GWR locomotives had been of the Dean centreless type.
 Churchward adapted a French design of bogie, as used on the de Glehn Atlantics, to produce a bar-framed bogie for his standard locomotives.
 This inside-framed bogie design was adapted to produce an outside-framed replacement for the Dean bogie.
 The Birds were built in two batches; nos.
 3731 to 3735 in May 1909 and nos.
 3736 to 3745 from November 1909 to January 1910.

 This class were subject to the 1912 renumbering of GWR 4-4-0 locomotives, which saw the Bulldog Class gathered together in the series 3300-3455, and other types renumbered out of that series.
 The 3300-3455 series had previously contained locomotives of Duke, Badminton, Atbara, City and a number of Bulldog class locomotives.
+After the renumbering, nos.
+3300–19 were former Duke class locomotives rebuilt as Bulldogs between 1902 and 1909; nos.
+3320–3440 were those built as Bulldogs; and nos.
+3441–55 were the Bird class.

 No. 3320 Avalon was the first of the Bulldog Class to be withdrawn, in August 1929, followed by no. 3365 Charles Grey Mott, withdrawn in January 1930.
 The frames of 3365 were used to construct the first of the Earl Class, no. 3265 Tre Pol and Pen.
 The last to be withdrawn was no. 3377 Penzance in January 1951.

 All of the Bird Class survived into British Railways ownership, being withdrawn between April 1948 and November 1951, the last two being no. 3453 Seagull and no. 3454 Skylark.

 No Bulldogs were preserved; however the frames of no. 3425 survive under Earl no. 9017 'Earl of Berkeley' at the Bluebell Railway.